PawDevUK/Portfolio-react/README.md

 -   add heart/like to project card (implement db to store global counter for all hearts/likes).
 -   add db to store cookie
 -   create stats component to display visitors

+-  due to problems with performance on Heroku and assigning custom domanin to app deployed to Heroku I have decided to deploy application to GCP <s> -add custom domain 'pawelsiwek.co.uk' to heroku app
+-   fix env var issue on heroku for portfolio server</s>
 -   <s>add stack icons to project cards.</s>
 -   <s> create cookie to get info of visitors (date,time) </s>
 -   <s> sort out problem with axios instance for intro.
 Path function sends empty obj.</s> problem was with axios.create({method:post})